To be taken to where you can submit your proposal for 2023, please click here.

 Please submit a 250-word proposal abstract and short CV to http://www.mwwha.org by May 15, 2022.

-Questions about the conference can be directed to MWWHA's discussion forum on its site.
-Where a complete panel is proposed, the convener should also include a 250-word abstract of the panel theme.
-Each panelist should plan to spend no more than 20 minutes presenting her or his paper.
+Questions about the conference can be directed to MWWHA's public discussion forum on its site, or you can email the conference chair at email@example.com.
+Where a complete panel of papers, roundtable, or workshop is proposed, the convener should also include a 250-word abstract of the panel theme.
+Individual paper presentations should be planned to last no longer than 20 minutes.

 The MWWHA will offer up to three competitive Graduate Student Awards to help offset travel costs.
 Graduate students interested in applying should include a letter with their conference proposal explaining how the conference helps them with their studies, teaching, and/or future career plans as well as how their paper fits with the conference theme and the mission of the MWWHA.

 We also invite accepted papers to be submitted to our journal, The Middle Ground Journal, for potential publication: http://themiddlegroundjournal.org/.
 Extra consideration will be given to papers for a special issue of the journal based on the conference theme.

 Further information about the MWWHA, including membership and conference registration (when it becomes available) can be found at http://www.mwwha.org.